For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

-Over on the PGA Tour, Steve Bamford previews the Greenbrier Classic - you can read his thoughts on that event here.
+Over on the PGA Tour, Steve Bamford previews The Greenbrier - you can read his thoughts on that event here.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.